shadichy/yelp_fake/project_plan.md

 7.  **Phase 7: Deployment**
     - Containerize the frontend and backend applications using Docker.
     - Plan for deployment on a cloud provider like AWS, Google Cloud, or Heroku.

+## 5. Development Workflow

+- **Version Control**: Git
+- **Commit Strategy**: Commits will be made after each logical step or feature implementation is complete to ensure a clean and traceable project history.